People

 Chris Kim received his A.B. in geology from Princeton University and his Ph.D. in geological and environmental sciences from Stanford University.
 Following a joint post-doctoral research appointment with Lawrence Berkeley National Laboratory and UC Berkeley, he joined the Chapman University faculty where he is currently professor of earth and environmental sciences and associate dean of academic programs in the sciences.
 His research interests include arsenic speciation and distribution in abandoned mine lands and the reactive properties of iron oxyhydroxide nanoparticles.
 He is a recipient of an NSF-CAREER award for early career faculty as well as the Henry Dreyfus Teacher-Scholar Award based on “accomplishment in scholarly research with undergraduates, as well as a compelling commitment to teaching”.

-Cristina Inbonden is a fourth-year Health Sciences and French double major.
-She joined the lab in fall of 2o23.
-In the lab, Cristina studies the rate of adsorption and desorption of various types of salts to iron oxyhydroxide nanoparticles.
-At Chapman, she served as the Crean College Senator for the Student Government Association, she is a member of the Women’s soccer team, she is a Tour Guide for the Office of Admission, and she is part of the Chapman First Aid Team.
+Cristina Inboden is a fourth-year Health Sciences and French double major.
+She joined the lab in the fall of 2o23.
+In the lab, she studies the rate of adsorption and desorption of various types of salts to iron oxyhydroxide nanoparticles.
+At Chapman, Cristina served as the Crean College Senator for the Student Government Association, she is a member of the Women’s soccer team, she is a Tour Guide for the Office of Admission, and she is part of the Chapman First Aid Team.

-Miguel Olivas is a third-year chemistry major with a minor in Spanish.
+Miguel Olivas is a third-year chemistry major with a minor in electrical engineering.
 He joined the KEG lab during the summer of 2023.
 In the lab, he works with ion-selective electrodes characterizing copper ions’ adsorption and desorption rate to iron oxyhydroxide nanoparticles.
-He is also a part of the promising future and is a first-generation ambassador at Chapman.
+At Chapman, Miguel is apart of the promising future and first-generationn ambassadors, Schmid Student Leadership Council (SSLC) and a CUE student ambassador.

 Janelle Jacques is a third-year chemistry major with a minor in Political Science.
 She joined the lab in the spring of 2024 and has focused on the creation and analysis of nanoparticles.